danlentz/clj-uuid/README.md

 ### Time Based (v1) Identifiers

-Make your own v1 UUID's with the function `#'uuid/v1`:
+You can make your own v1 UUID's with the function `#'uuid/v1`.
+These UUID's will be guaranteed to be unique and thread-safe regardless of clock precision or degree of concurrency.

+A v1 UUID may reveal both the identity of the computer that generated the UUID and the time at which it did so.
+Its uniqueness across computers is guaranteed as long as node/MAC addresses are not duplicated.

 ```clojure